Fort Belvoir Housing

 • Areas north and west of D.C. take on weather from the Shenandoah Mountains.

-• East of the city, weather is influenced by coastal weather patterns.
+• East of the city, the weather is influenced by coastal weather patterns.

 Fort Belvoir Area Schools